 Today's better chains, cassettes and indexing make half-step systems worth a second look

 Today's narrow, flexible chains and narrow-spaced cassettes handle the chain angles fine with the 6 or 7 sprockets of a half-step system.
-A narrow-cage racing front derailer accommodatesthe small step between the outer and middle chainwheels.
+A narrow-cage racing front derailer accommodates the small step between the outer and middle chainwheels.
 This derailer shifts better than derailers that must be used with wide-step triple chainwheels.
 An 11-13-16-19-23-28-34 tooth 7-speed cassette and (for example) 24-42-46 tooth chainrings achieve an extremely wide range with even, narrow steps.
 Shifting only the rear derailer gives reasonable steps when accelerating, unlike with a a multi-range system.
-There also is less dishing of the rear wheel than with an 8- or-9-speed cassette, advantageous on a frame with narrow dropout spacing.
-The outer and middle chainwheels are centered over the cassette, even when a granny chainwheel is used, increasing cornering clearance and reducing the "Q factor".
+There also is less dishing of the rear wheel than with an 8- or-9-speed cassette, for a stronger rear wheel.
+The outer and middle chainwheels are centered over the cassette, even when a granny chainwheel is installed, increasing cornering clearance and reducing the "Q factor".

 You can always tell by the position of the levers how to shift to the next gear, without looking -- except, of course, with brake lever shifters that return to the same position after every shift.
 Indexed bar-end shifters or top-mount shifters are the ticket with half-step, making double shifts easy.
 The front lever usually isn't indexed, but positioning it by hand works fine, with only two or three steps.

 A half-step system today is definitely a tinkerer's project.
 No manufacturer offers an appropriate cassette -- so, it is necessary to mix and match sprockets.
-7 sprockets can be installed on an 8/9/10 speed cassette body with a spacer, but only a shorter, older 7-speed cassette body lets you reduce dishing.
-8-speed Shimano bar-end shifters (which work with 7-speed spacing and a slight alternate cable routting) may be a special-order item.
-8-speed chain works with 7 speeds,, it is widely available, and it is more robust than 9-speed chain.
+7 sprockets can be installed on an 8/9/10 speed cassette body with a spacer, but only a shorter, older 7-speed cassette body lets you reduce dishing of the rear wheel.
+8-speed Shimano bar-end shifters (which work with 7-speed spacing and a slight alternate cable routing) may be a special-order item.
+8-speed chain works with 7 speeds, it is widely available, and it is more robust than 9-speed chain.